Image credit: Techcrunch

 — Google (@Google) May 8, 2018

-The new “Shortlists” function will provide users the ability to create a restaurant list and share them immediately with friends, for evaluation and decision on which place to go to for the next night out.
+The new “Shortlists” function will provide users the ability to create a restaurant list and share them immediately with friends.
+This is so they can use this feature for evaluation and decision on which place to go to for the next night out.

 Google Duplex will revolutionize the way we complete everyday tasks.

 Perhaps the most exciting and innovative development announced at I/O 2018 was Duplex, a machine intelligence-powered, human-sounding virtual assistant designed to conduct natural conversations with humans over the phone.
 The company plans to begin testing Duplex publicly this summer.
-Don’t be surprised if, in future, your locations receive more AI-powered calls than human.
+Your locations may receive more AI-powered calls than human in the future.

 Updates to Google Maps also mean businesses will have more ways to engage searchers through the Maps platform.
 Google Posts, Events and Offers have already been launched with the recent addition of videos provides business with an opportunity to connect with consumers outside the traditional social media norm.
 Also being added to more categories will be: calls to action for booking appointments or ordering online.

-Google Lens Gets Upgrades and have major merchant implications
+Google Lens Gets Upgrades and has major merchant implications.

-Apart from getting new features, Google Lens will no longer stay buried inside Google Assistant and the Google Photos app.
+Apart from getting new features for increased online customer engagement, Google Lens will no longer stay buried inside Google Assistant and the Google Photos app.
 Google is now merging the feature into the native camera apps in some smartphones.
-Three new features promise increased functionality for users:
+Three new features promise increased functionality for users include:

-- Smart text selection, which will recognize and understand words, enable copying photos to text, and utilize Lens for Q&A. Users will be able to to copy and paste text from the real world, such as recipes, gift card codes, or Wi-Fi passwords, directly to their smartphone.
+- Smart text selection, which will recognize and understand words, enable copying photos to text, and utilize Lens for Q&A. Users will be able to to copy and paste text from the real world directly to their smartphone.
+Examples: recipes, gift card codes, or Wi-Fi passwords.
 Google Lens, in turn, helps in making sense of a page of words by showing relevant information and images.

 - Style Match, which will match an item and allow users to search based on an image.
-Not only will Style Match give results that are different from the original, but still in a similar style.
-Google is able to achieve this by running searches through millions of items, but also by understanding things like different textures, shapes, angles and lighting conditions.
+Style Match will give results that are different from the original, but still in a similar style.
+Google is able to achieve this by running searches through millions of items.
+But it also does this by understanding things like different textures, shapes, angles and lighting conditions.